Return to A Series of Unfortunate Recipes homepage.

 It is strange to call a food "extra fun," because foods are rarely any fun at all.
 They may be delicious, or delightfully crunchy, or sizzlingly hot, or tantalizingly tasty (or, if you are eating them at Count Olaf's house, they may be dismally disgusting), but foods very rarely enjoy a good laugh and almost always have terrible senses of humor.
 In fact, they almost never do anything fun at all.

 This may be why most people dining at the Anxious Clown avoided the Extra Fun Special Family Appetizer.
 But the reason they should have avoided it was because it tasted terrible.
-As everyone knows, fried food can and should be delicious, but at the Anxious Clown, it was not given the attention it deserved, most likely because the restaurant had been infiltrated with villains and their henchpeople.
+As everyone knows, fried food can and should be delicious, but at the Anxious Clown they were not given the attention they deserved, most likely because the restaurant had been infiltrated by villains and their henchpeople.

 Delicious Fried Zucchini